WHAT IS DIMPLEPLASTY?

-Dimpleplasty (or dimple surgery) is a minor surgical procedure carried out under local anaesthesia (LA) to create dimples on your cheeks.
+Dimpleplasty (or dimple creation surgery) is a minor surgical procedure carried out under local anaesthesia to create dimples in your cheeks.
+Cosmetic dimples can add that extra touch of cuteness to your smile, so if that’s something you’re after - get in touch with Zenith today about your dimple procedure!

 You will have minor swelling of the face and bruising which should fully disappear within two weeks.
 As the stitch dissolves, the dimple will become less pronounced and look more natural.
 Occasionally the dimple can disappear over time, but the procedure can be easily repeated.

-It is important that you stop smoking at least four weeks before your surgery and for four weeks afterwards.
+It is important that you stop smoking at least 4- weeks before your surgery and for 4- weeks afterwards as well.

-The local anaesthetic will provide a degree of postoperative pain relief, but you will need to take regular painkillers (paracetamol, ibuprofen) for up to one week.
+The local anaesthetic will provide a degree of postoperative pain relief after your dimple creation surgery, but you will need to take regular painkillers (paracetamol, ibuprofen) for up to 1-week after.
 The pain should start to reduce after a few days.
 You will usually not need any time off work.

 Frequently Asked Questions